 Import from Deployment Configuration Dialog

-The dialog is available only when the PHP and Remote Hosts Access plugins are enabled.
-The plugins are not bundled with PhpStorm, but they can be installed from the JetBrains plugin repository as described in Managing Plugins.
+The dialog is available only when the PHP and FTP/SFTP Connectivity plugins are enabled.
+The plugins are not bundled with PhpStorm, but they can be installed from the JetBrains plugin repository as described in Managing plugins.
 Once enabled, the plugins are available at the IDE level, that is, you can use them in all your PhpStorm projects.

 The dialog box opens when you click the Import button on the toolbar of the Servers page.